Advisory opinion on Kosovo's declaration of independence: Verdict

-Ruling
+Advisory opinion

-On 22 July 2010, the court ruled that the declaration of independence was not in violation of international law.
+On 22 July 2010, the court held that the declaration of independence was not in violation of international law.
 The President of the ICJ Justice Hisashi Owada said that international law contains no "prohibition on declarations of independence."
 The court also said while the declaration may not have been illegal, the issue of recognition was a political one.

 The question put to the Court concerned the legality of a declaration of independence made by the Provisional Institutions of Self-Government, institutions whose powers were limited to those conferred under the framework of a United Nations Security Council Resolution.
 None of the participants in the proceedings had argued that those institutions had not made the declaration.

-Nonetheless, the Court determined that the declaration of independence was not issued by the Assembly of Kosovo or otherwise by Provisional Institutions of Self-Government or any other official body.
-Once this crucial determination was made, the question the Court had to answer no longer concerned any action of the Provisional Institutions of Self-Government, as the Court had determined that those institutions had not made the declaration of independence.
+Nonetheless, the Court held that the declaration of independence was not issued by the Assembly of Kosovo or otherwise by Provisional Institutions of Self-Government or any other official body.
+Once this crucial finding was made, the question the Court had to answer no longer concerned any action of the Provisional Institutions of Self-Government, as the Court had held that those institutions had not made the declaration of independence.

 In finding this, the Court referred to the fact that the declaration did not follow the legislative procedure; and was not properly published.
 The Court held that the words Assembly of Kosovo in the English and French variants were due to an incorrect translation and were not present in the original Albanian text, thus the authors, who named themselves "representatives of the people of Kosovo" were not bound by the Constitutional Framework created by the UNMIK which reserved the international affairs of Kosovo solely to the competency of the UN representative.

 The judgment also stated that the Court did not "feel that it is necessary" to address "whether or not Kosovo has achieved statehood" or "whether international law conferred a positive entitlement on Kosovo unilaterally to declare its independence."